-My curatorial practice has focused on performance art with an emphasis on live puppetry in intimate settings for adult audiences, LGBTQ artists and subject matter, puppetry on film, and interdisciplinary visual art.
+My curatorial practice has focused on performance art with an emphasis on live puppetry in intimate settings for adult audiences, LGBTQ and sex-positive artists, puppetry on film, and interdisciplinary visual art.

 From 2005 – 2016, I curated The Puppet Slam Network which supported independently produced adult puppet cabarets internationally

 In 2009 I assisted in the curation of Handmade Puppet Dreams, Volume 4, Heather Henson’s live-action puppet film series